New physics searches via angular distributions of $ \bar{B} \to D^* (\to D \pi) \tau (\to \ell \nu_\tau \bar{\nu}_\ell) \bar{\nu}_\tau$ decays: Unbinned angular analysis of with simulated data

 where $\hat V$ is the scaled covariance matrix, $N_{w-{\rm bin}}$ are the number of events in the $w$-bin and $\langle g_i^{\rm exp} \rangle$ is the best-fit value of the angular coefficients (see Appendix~\ref{app:statprocedure} for details) while $\langle g_i^{\rm th} (\vec{a}_{\rm BGL}, C_{\rm NP})\rangle$ are the theoretical expressions, which depend on the form factors ($\vec{a}_{\rm BGL}$) and NP Wilson coefficients ($C_{\rm NP}$).
 We use the BGL form factors, where the BGL parameters are $\vec{a}_{\rm BGL}=(a^f_n, a^g_n, a^{\mathcal{F}_1}_n, a^{\mathcal{F}_2}_n)$, given in Eq.~\eqref{eq:bglff}.
 They are described in Appendix~\ref{app:bglformfactors}.
 Note that as the $\chi^2_{\rm angle}$ term is made from the normalized angular coefficients, the overall normalization constants such as $V_{cb}$ cancel out.

 As mentioned above, an experimental analysis for this decay has not yet been performed.
-Belle has around 350 events with 770${\rm fb^{-1}}$ of integrated luminosity, obtained via semileptonic tagging method~\cite{lfubellec}.
-Roughly speaking, the hadronic tagging method can give us about twice as many events as the semileptonic tagging method.
-Therefore, by combining data from both methods, one can have roughly 1000 events.
-On the other hand, Belle II also expects to have the same integrated luminosity in a few years.
-Therefore, if we combine the data from Belle and Belle II, we would have about 2000 events for $\BDstaufull$ decay.
+Belle has around 350 events with 770${\rm fb^{-1}}$ of integrated luminosity, obtained via semileptonic tagging method~\cite{lfubellec}, and about 500 events from the hadronic tagging method \cite{lfubellea}.
+On the other hand, Belle II also expects to have a larger data sample in a few years (with an improved detector).
+Therefore, we assume that a future combined data sample from Belle and Belle II would have around $2000$ events with hadronic tagging for $\BDstaufull$ decay.
 Therefore, we perform the simulation study with 2000 events, whose distribution in the 10 $w$-bins is shown in Figure~\ref{fig:histogram}.

 The second term in the $ \chi^2$ comes from the Lattice QCD data.
 Lattice QCD can compute the values of the form factors in the low $w$ region.
 Fermilab-MILC (FM) and JLQCD collaborations give the values of the four form factors, $F\equiv(f, g, \mathcal{F}_1, \mathcal{F}_2)$, at these three points: $w_{\rm FM}=(1.03.
 1.10, 1.17)$ for Fermilab-MILC collaboration and $w_{\rm JLQCD}=(1.025.
 1.060, 1.100)$ for JLQCD~\footnote{{Hereafter, we focus only on the results provided by these two collaborations as the result from~\cite{hpqcd} is given in terms of the HQET form factors and requires an extra transformation.}}.
 They also provide the $12\times 12$ covariance matrix for them.
 Using these lattice data, we fit the BGL parameters, $\vec{a}_{\rm BGL}=(a^f_n, a^g_n, a^{\mathcal{F}_1}_n, a^{\mathcal{F}_2}_n)$, given in Eq.~\eqref{eq:bglff}.
 The $\chi^2$ can be symbolically written as